Checking Open and Listening Ports on Linux Using netstat and ss

 - Multicast group membership

-netstat without any options displays all open sockets and network connections, which can generate a lot of output.
+netstat without any options displays all open sockets and network connections.
+While this checks if a port is open in Linux, it can generate a lot of output.
 You can control the output using netstat’s command-line options.
 For example, to view the PID and program name for a system’s listening TCP connections, run netstat with the following command-line options:

 The output resembles the following: